What is Android? Introduction of Android OS its Features & Applications

 Android is a dynamic operating system which is designed by Google to change the concept of smartphones.
-This is a Linux based operating system which is mainly designed to operate the touch screen smartphones and tablets.
+This is a Linux-based operating system that is mainly designed to operate touchscreen smartphones and tablets.
 Android OS has been introduced in the market almost 15 years ago and since then the software has evolved a lot.
-The journey of Android from black and white phones to today’s mini computer phones have been a roller coaster ride.
-The Android software which was found in Palo Alto of California in 2003 is now part of every household.
+The journey of Android from black and white phones to today’s mini computer phones has been a roller coaster ride.
+The Android software which was founded in Palo Alto of California in 2003 is now part of every household.

 Android OS Definition: